 If you were convicted of an "aggravated felony" after November 29, 1990, you will not be allowed to show that you are a person of "good moral character," even if you were convicted more than five years before the date of your citizenship application.

 Many different kinds of crimes qualify as an "aggravated felony" under U.S. immigration law.
 Even some state law misdemeanors are aggravated felonies according to U.S. immigration law.
 If you have any sort of criminal history or have ever been in trouble with the police, you should consult with an Austin immigration attorney before you apply for U.S. citizenship.

-It is a good idea to consult with an Austin immigration attorney to help you understand the rules and exceptions to the rules.
+It is a good idea to consult with an Austin naturalization attorney to help you understand the rules and exceptions to the rules.
 For instance, even if you were not convicted of an aggravated felony, the government may look at your life before the five years if doing so would help determine whether you otherwise lack "good moral character."

 To meet the English requirement, you must show that you can "read and write simple word phrases."

 The immigration officer will also make sure that you have the ability to speak and understand English.
 Certain groups of people are exempt from the English requirement.
 For example, if you are 50 years or older and have been a permanent resident for more than 20 years, you are exempt.
 If you are over 55 years old and have been a permanent resident for more than 15 years, you are also exempt.

 In addition to the English requirement, you must show "a knowledge and understanding of the fundamentals of the history, and of the principles and form of government, of the United States."

 The immigration officer will test your knowledge of U.S. history and government from a standard list of 100 questions.
 In most cases, only six to ten questions will be asked, and you must get at least six questions right to pass the test.
 USCIS has made available Study Materials for the Naturalization Test as well as Scoring Guidelines for the Naturalization Test (PDF).